elastisys/compliantkubernetes/docs/adr/0007-make-monitoring-forwarders-storage-independent.md

 * We want to monitor the storage system.
 * We want VM-template-based rendering of the workload cluster, which implies no cloud native storage integration.
 * We want to make it easier to "cleanup and start from a known good state".
+* We want to have self-healing and avoid manual actions after failure.
+* We want to be able to find the root cause of an incident quickly.
+* We want to run as many components non-root as possible and tightly integrate with [securityContext](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#configure-volume-permission-and-ownership-change-policy-for-pods).

 ## Considered Options